 Recommended Sleep for Teenagers: 8-10 hours

 Teenagers are busy juggling their social lives, schoolwork, and extracurricular schedules.
 This means that many teens are not getting the amount of sleep they need.
 In fact, the American Academy of Pediatrics has declared sleep loss in adolescents a public health issue.
-Although following these tips for helping teens get better sleep will undoubtedly make you look like “the bad guy”, we suggest trying a few of these ideas out.
+Although following these tips for reducing sleep prevention in teens will undoubtedly make you look like “the bad guy”, we suggest trying a few of these ideas out.

 - Try to encourage your teen limit electronic device use after sunset.
 If they must, make sure the devices are turned off at least one hour before bedtime or encourage your teen to wear blue-light blocking glasses.
 These block the strong blue light emitted from electronic devices, which can keep them feeling too alert when it’s time for bed.